The Perfect Travel Guide to Visiting Madikeri, Coorg

 Coorg can only be reached by roadways.
 But if you want to use other transport options, you can break your journey into two legs.
 Here are the options via public transport:

 Bus: Ultimately, you will have to reach Madikeri by road since there is no other alternative.
 The connectivity of the town from nearby cities like Mangalore, Mysore, and Kozhikode are fantastic.
-Buses from both private operators and government are available.
+Buses from both private operators and the government are available.

 Train: While there are railway stations that are closer, Mysore offers the best connectivity.
-On top of that, you can easily get a bus or a taxi for Madikeri town.
+On top of that, you can easily get a bus or a taxi to Madikeri town.
 A taxi from Mysore to Madikeri would cost between ₹2200-2500 and up depending upon the vehicle.
 You can get one outside the railway station and around 3 hours for the journey.

 Flight: Although Mysore has an airport, it has limited connectivity to other cities.
 A better option is Mangalore airport which is at around the same distance and connects more long-distance flights.
 You can take a bus from the city or a cab directly from the airport to Madikeri from there.
 A cab will cost ₹2,600 and upwards and takes 3 hours for the journey.